Cayla Murray: Provincial Parliament

 Murray was sworn in as a Democratic Alliance Member of the Western Cape Provincial Parliament on 3 August 2022.
 On 11 August 2022, Murray was elected unopposed as chairperson of the Standing Committee on Finance, Economic Opportunities and Tourism.
+Murray left the provincial parliament at the 2024 election.
+Murray is the youngest elected Member of the Western Cape Provincial Parliament history to date.